jalspach/AquaPanix/_posts/2022-08-28-ElectronicsLayout.md

 categories: Layout
 author: James Alspach
 ---
 Some basic notes on the electronics and how they need to be laid out.
-{% capture string_with_newlines %}

 # Overall Plan

 Everything needs to connect back to a micro so that: